Military Water Crisis Could Be Another Huge Bombshell For Trump White House

 — Sierra Club (@SierraClub) June 22, 2018

-News about the military water crisis and the attempted alleged cover-up is beginning to trickle out to the general public.
+News about the military base water crisis and the attempted alleged cover-up is beginning to trickle out to the general public.
 The Terminator himself, Arnold Schwarzenegger, tweeted about the crisis calling it “shameful.”

 “Everyone involved in the cover-up should be out of a job by Monday,” the former governor of California wrote.
-“No American should be tricked into drinking polluted water, but this is NOT how we support our military.
+“No American should be tricked into drinking polluted water, but this is NOT how we support our military.”

 The tweet has over 1,000 likes at the writing of this article.